jcawley5/kyma-local-dev/readme.md

 After cloning the repo, within github choose `Settings` -> `Secrets` and add the secret `KUBE_CONFIG_DATA` and place a base64 encoded version of your clusters kubeconfig which can be performed by using `https://www.base64encode.org/` or via cli tools.
 This of course could be automated by relying on the cli tools of your cloud provider.

-The parameters for deployment are defined within the `package.json` within the `buildParameters` object.
-Also important is the `name` defined in the package.json.
-This must match the file name of the function, in this case `examplefn.js`, that is to be deployed and is used to lint the file before deployment.
+The parameters for deployment are defined within the `package.json` of the function within the `buildParameters` object.
+Also important is the `name` and `main` defined in the package.json.
+This `name` must match the folder name of the function, in this case `examplefn`.
+The `main` property is used to determine the actually function defintion, in this case `main.js`.

 ## Local Development - Kubeless

-Local development relies on kubeless runtime which can be found at
+The project contains the necessary kubeless configuration to run functions locally which is based on

 `https://github.com/kubeless/runtimes/tree/master/stable/nodejs`

-The necessary files are found in the localdev folder.
 To run locally, first install the kubeless components by running

 `npm install`

-within the localdev folder.
-The function can then be called by running
+within the root folder and then within the lambdas function folder.
+The function can then be called within the project root by running

-`MOD_NAME=../examplefn FUNC_HANDLER=main node kubeless.js`
+`MOD_NAME=../kyma-git-action/lambdas/examplefn/main FUNC_HANDLER=main node kubeless.js`

 Which will make it available at

 `http://localhost:8080/`

+### Envirnoment variables

-The file `localdevenv.js` was added to enabled the support of envirnoment variables where as the envirnoment variables used by the function are defined in `.env`.
+The file `localdevenv.js` was added to enabled the support of envirnoment variables.
+Any envirnoment variables used by the function should be defined in `.env` within the function directory.
+Any local or service bindings should be defined within the `localdevenv.js` itself.

+## Building the deployment.yaml locally

+To build the deployment.yaml locally run within the project root

+`FUNCTIONDIR=examplefn npm run deploymentYaml`

 ## Local Development - Service Bindings

-Service Bindings that are configured in the kyma ui should be referenced within the localdevenv file and can be made available by using the port-forward feature of kubectl for example
+Service Bindings that are configured in the kyma ui should be referenced within the `lib/localdevenv.js` file and can be made available by using the port-forward feature of kubectl for example

 `kubectl port-forward services/d13-commerce-01-3afe958e-6603-45f1-bdbb-789a676b5fa9 8088:80 -n kyma-integration`